Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 ### map visualizing the top 3 helper-shop combinations

-By using the function described earlier for creating a base map with all the positions, additionally by using the recommendation list, we can draw triangles on the maps [^3] that represent the airline distances e.g. of our top 3 recommendations in the list.
+We can biuild on the function described earlier for creating a base map with all the positions.
+By using the recommendation list, we can draw additional triangles on the maps [^3] that represent the airline distances.

 e.g. a visualization of the top 3 "standard case" recommendations:

 ![final_top3_recommendation_map](final_top3_recommendation_map.png)

+top recommendation in green, followed by orange on second and red on third place

 ## Discussion